arindas/elevate/README.md

 ```

 _As of now the binary requires the `web/` folder to be in the same directory._ This will change in the future with [go-embed](https://golang.org/pkg/embed/).

-## TODO

-- [x] Add a barebones html page with js for listing selected files.
-- [x] Implement file upload mechanism
-- [x] Serve static files
-- [ ] Use [go-embed](https://golang.org/pkg/embed/) to embed the static files directory in the binary itself.